django-otp/django-agent-trust/docs/source/index.rst

 Installation
 ------------

-django-agent-trust requires at least Python 2.6 and Django 1.4.
-It also depends on :mod:`django.contrib.auth`.
+django-agent-trust supports Python 2.6, 2.7, and 3.3+.
+It requires at least Django 1.4 with :mod:`django.contrib.auth`.

     #.
 Add ``'django_agent_trust'`` to :setting:`INSTALLED_APPS`.
     #.
 Add ``'django_agent_trust.middleware.AgentMiddleware'`` to